 Almsgiving is one of the spiritual pillars of Lent.
 In this video, Catholic author and deacon Ron Hansen shares his reflections on why almsgiving is such an important component of our Lenten journey.

 Figuring out how to wrap up your faith community’s Lenten journey can be intimidating — but fear not!
 There are a few simple, concrete things you can do to ensure that the end of Lent is just as successful as the beginning.
 First, find out how to turn in rice bowls by reading these five simple steps.
 Then, watch the video below.

 Be on the lookout for a mid-Lent mailing.
 In it, you’ll receive a poster to use to inform your community how CRS Rice Bowls will be returned in your institution.
 Some parishes make use of our Envelope Template to facilitate collections.
 You may want to consider using this Offertory Prayer to End the Lenten Journey at Mass or at a prayer service towards the end of the season to ritualize the turning in of CRS Rice Bowls.

 Need more tools to encourage and inspire CRS Rice Bowl participants across the Lenten finish line?

-- Ask your diocesan office to adapt this Bishop’s Thank You Letter to distribute in your faith community.
+- Adapt this Bishop’s Thank You Letter to send to all parishes, schools and faith communities that participated.
 (Also available in Spanish.)

-- Give out this Certificate of Appreciation to show your gratitude to those individuals or groups that brought Lent to life.
+- Give out this Certificate of Appreciation to show your gratitude to those communities that brought Lent to life.
 (Also available in Spanish.)